TheMonk2121/ai-dev-tasks/400_guides/400_01_memory-system-architecture.md

 **Recovery mechanisms** are built into the workflow through git snapshots and rollback procedures.
 Every documentation change creates a restore point, and broken references trigger immediate alerts.
 The system uses **fenced sections** (`<!-- AUTO-SNIP START -->`) to isolate automated updates from manual content, preventing accidental overwrites while allowing safe automation.

-**Cross-reference integrity** is maintained through automated validation that ensures every `<!-- CONTEXT_REFERENCE: -->` points to an existing file, and the context priority guide is auto-generated from file headers rather than manually maintained.
+**Cross-reference integrity** is maintained through automated validation that ensures every `` points to an existing file, and the context priority guide is auto-generated from file headers rather than manually maintained.
 This prevents the guide from becoming stale while preserving the human-readable structure.

 **⚖️ Balancing Hardness with Elasticity**